MatthijsKamstra/haxejs/haxejs/copy_paste.md

 ## document, window, console, location

-The same as previous example.
+Pretty much the same as previous example.
 This is easily fixed with the correct import:

 ```